 Recovering the Ethic of the True Messiah

-We need to recognize that at least some of the rise in overt racism that we’re seeing among disenfranchised groups is the fruit of our own spiritual unfaithfulness.
-The resourced church has to acknowledge and repent of the way it has failed ALL people on the margins by not caring about their poverty, their suffering, and their disenfranchisement.
-We have passively and actively participated in the draconian forces of corporate greed and capitalism and allowed them to gut both black and white working class communities over decades, exacerbating and complicating unhealed racial divides.
-We have given in to the tyranny of the private life and abandoned the ethic of the Sermon on the Mount, which demands intentional solidarity with those who mourn, who are poor in spirit, who suffer injustice, and who are enemies.
+We need to recognize that at least some of the rise in overt racism that we’re seeing among disenfranchised groups is the fruit of the dominant-culture church’s spiritual unfaithfulness.
+The financially and socially resourced church has to acknowledge and repent of the way it has failed ALL people on the margins by not caring about their poverty, their suffering, and their disenfranchisement.
+It has passively and actively participated in the draconian forces of corporate greed and capitalism and allowed them to gut both black and white working class communities over decades, exacerbating and complicating unhealed racial divides.
+It has passively participated in and accepted the structural racism of American cities without critically engaging the vast implications.
+Collectively, we’ve given in to the tyranny of the private life and abandoned the ethic of the Sermon on the Mount, which demands intentional solidarity with those who mourn, who are poor in spirit, who suffer injustice, and who are enemies.
 It’s time for us to be the church and recover that ethic.

 Part of that means relinquishing the partisan-tainted battle cry of #NotMyPresident in order to take up the kingdom struggle against the deception of false messiahship.
-Donald Trump is my President, but he is #NotMyMessiah.
+Donald Trump may be my President, but he is #NotMyMessiah.